ibm-js/deliteful/docs/ViewIndicator.md

 <a name="interactions"></a>
 ## User Interactions

-Clicking or touching a dot will show the corresponding child in the ViewStack.
+Clicking or touching a dot shows the corresponding child in the ViewStack.
+If the ViewIndicator is large enough (which depends on how it is laid out in the HTML page), clicking in the empty area on the right of the dots shows the next child in the ViewStack, and clicking on the left of the dots shows the previous child.

 <a name="enterprise"></a>
 ## Enterprise Use